The Royal Edinburgh Military Tattoo is Scotland's biggest, best-selling outdoor spectacle.

 - Driver's Name or Organisation and Driver's mobile telephone number

 - Number of persons with disabilities/Total Number of passengers

 Assistance for those with impaired hearing is available, subject only to availability at the time of ordering, in the shape of a Personal PA System (Neckloop Induction Coil for use with hearing aids equipped with a "T" switch).
 Anyone wishing to avail themselves of this facility should reserve equipment at the time of ticket purchase.

-Audio description will be available for the visually impaired at the Preview performance on Thursday 31 July 2014 at 9.30pm and on Thursday 11 August at 9pm.
+Audio description will be available for the visually impaired at the Preview performance on Thursday 4 August 2016 at 9.30pm and on Thursday 11 August at 9pm.
 Anyone wishing to avail themselves of this facility must reserve equipment at the time of ticket purchase.
-A limited number of half-price tickets for the Preview performance will be available for sale from 10.00am on Monday 21 July 2014 (counter, telephone and internet bookings only).
+A limited number of half-price tickets for the Preview performance will be available for sale from 10.00am BST on Monday 25 July 2016 (counter, telephone and internet bookings only).
 Guide dogs unfortunately cannot be admitted to the grandstand seating areas.
-However, guide dogs can be accommodated in the wheelchair area in Sections 1-5 and 12-17.
+However, guide dogs can be accommodated in the disabled area in Sections 1-5 and 12-17.